-Satellite internet works similarly to satellite TV, in that it relies on the combination of a signal routed through a satellite in low- or high-Earth orbit and a receiver dish that receives that signal.
-The receiver is typically placed on your home or business in a spot where it has as unobstructed access to the sky as possible.
-You'll connect a modem to that satellite to translate the signal into a workable internet connection.
+Satellite internet works similarly to satellite TV.
+It begins with an internet service provider sending satellites up into space to orbit around the earth.
+That ISP then relies on a signal routed through one of those satellites in low- or high-Earth orbit and a receiver dish that picks up that signal.
+The receiver is typically placed on your home or business in a spot with as unobstructed access to the sky as possible.
+You'll connect a modem to that dish to translate the incoming signal into a workable internet connection.

 Who currently offers satellite internet?

 The two top satellite internet providers in the country are Viasat and HughesNet, and each has been in the business of satellite-based communications for decades.
-Most recently, HughesNet began offering its Gen5 service plan for satellite-based home internet.
-Meanwhile, Viasat has started offering a new satellite/DSL hybrid service called Viasat Flex, which promises to improve signal reliability and lower latency.
-It's available at no immediate extra cost in rural areas within AT&T's DSL network.
+Most recently, HughesNet began offering its Gen5 service plan for satellite-based home internet, where all plans come with the same speeds (25Mbps down, 3Mbps up) but different data caps.
+Meanwhile, Viasat has started offering a plan with download speeds as high as 100Mbps, but it's not available in all locations.
+In fact, some Viasat locations might max out at 12Mbps, which is lower than what HughesNet offers.

-- Because major companies like SpaceX and Amazon are entering the satellite internet market, speeds are likely to increase and prices could become more competitive; at the very least, availability is likely to widen.
+Major companies like SpaceX and Amazon are bringing new competition into the satellite internet market, which could mean better speeds and value over the long term.
+At the very least, availability is expected to widen.

-- With many of the satellites located in far-away orbit above Earth, is a common issue with satellite internet, as your traffic will need a few extra moments to make it up to outer space.
-Starlink claims to be deploying its satellites much closer to Earth, which it hopes will resolve some latency issues.
+With many satellites located in far-away orbit above Earth, high latency is a common issue with satellite internet.
+Your traffic will need a few extra moments to make it up to outer space.
+That said, Starlink claims to be deploying its satellites in lower orbits much closer to Earth, which should help reduce latency.

-- Satellite dishes must be aligned well, for instance with a "clear view of the Southern sky," as HughesNet says.
-Snow buildup or certain kinds of weather can create spottiness or even an outage.
+Satellite internet can be finicky if there isn't a clear connection with the constellation overhead.
+For instance, satellite dishes must be aligned well with a "clear view of the Southern sky," as HughesNet says.
+Snow buildup or other kinds of bad weather can create spottiness or even an outage.